use_git_config(user.name = "davidkane9", user.email = "dave.kane@gmail.com")

-Set Up for Working on The Primer
+Set Up for Working on PPBDS Projects

 This document provides a guide in setting up R/RStudio to work on The Primer, both the book itself, PPDBS/primer, and the associated tutorial (PPDBS/primer.tutorials) and data (PPDBS/primer.data) packages.
 The same procedures apply for working on other packages associated with the PPBDS organization: PPDBS/tutorial.helpers, PPDBS/r4ds.tutorials, PPDBS/tidycensus.tutorials, PPDBS/tidymodels.tutorials and others.
 There are three steps:

-The test which ensures that you have successfully completed this set up is to submit a PR for the TODO.txt file in the PPBDS package (which you are working on) which adds your name at the very top of the file.
+file is always located at the top of the directory structure.
 The PR should only change that file.
 If you are working on a tutorial package, you should also read about how to write tutorials, especially tutorials based on books.

 Computer Set Up

-1. Read the Getting Started chapter from The Primer.
+Read the Getting Started chapter from The Primer.
 Follow the instructions, including installing Rtools if you are using Windows.
 Read (and watch the videos from) Getting Used to R, RStudio, and R Markdown by Chester Ismay and Patrick C. Kennedy.
 Note that R Markdown is the predecessor to Quarto.
 Check out RStudio Essentials Videos.
 Most relevant for us are “Writing code in RStudio”, “Projects in RStudio” and “Github and RStudio”.
 The best reference for R/RStudio/Git/Github issues is always Happy Git and GitHub for the useR.

-2. Make sure that your Git/Github connections are good.
+Make sure that your Git/Github connections are good.
 If you have gone through the key chapters in Happy Git with R — as you should have — then these may already be OK.
-If not (or, even if you have), then you need to run usethis::git_sitrep().
+If not (or, even if you have), then you need to run

 > library(usethis)